Case opened: Democrats begin public airing of Mueller report

-WASHINGTON (AP) — President Donald Trump says it’s “case closed.”
+WASHINGTON (AP) — President Donald Trump says it’s “case closed .”
 But Democrats are just getting started with Robert Mueller .

 House Democrats have scheduled a series of hearings this coming week on the special counsel’s report as they intensify their focus on the Russia probe and pick up the pace on an investigative “path” — in the words of Speaker Nancy Pelosi — that some of them hope leads to impeachment of the president.

-In doing so, they are trying to draw the public’s attention on the allegations that Trump sought to obstruct a federal investigation and they want highlight his campaign’s contacts with Russia in the 2016 election.
+In doing so, they are trying to draw the public’s attention on the allegations that Trump sought to obstruct a federal investigation and they want to highlight his campaign’s contacts with Russia in the 2016 election.

 And they will lay the groundwork for an appearance from Mueller himself, despite his stated desire to avoid the spotlight .